billbeaver/Identify/ReadMe.md

 ## Version Updates

+* 3.6.7 - Fixed bug with layer type="feature" not using the token specified in the main config.

 * 3.6.6 - Fixed some issues with App Builder GUI not writing xml correctly (layer id and the links).
         - App builder GUI now has a move to top and move to bottom for the fields list.